openfin/java-example/README.md

 Once the demo is running, Windows snap while being draggted close to other windows.
 Snapped windows dock on mounse release.

-## Source Code Review for JNLP Example

-Source code for the example is located in /src/main/java/com/openfin/desktop/demo/JNLPExample.java.
-The followings overview of how it communicates with OpenFin Runtime with API calls supported by the Java adapter:

-1. Create connection object:

-        this.desktopConnection = new DesktopConnection("WebStartExample");

-    This code just creates an instance and it does not try to connect to runtime.

-2. Launch and connect to OpenFin runtime:

-        desktopConnection.connectToVersion("stable", listener, 100000);

-   listener is an instance of DesktopStateListener which provides callback on status of connections to runtime.  connectToVersion connects to "stable" version of Runtime.
-If "stable" version is not running, this method will try to start it.

-3. Once the Runtime is running, launchHTML5App method is called to start Hello OpenFin demo app.

-4. To run the demo, please import webstart/OpenFinSigner.csr into Java Webstart as Signer CA first, and then load [Demo JNLP](http://openfin.github.io/java-example/webstart/JNLPExample.jnlp) to start the demo.

 ## More Info